 We want this to be the best sounding amplifier you've owned and since these amps area like our children we have a vested interest in their continued success.
 Please call us any time you have questions or need advise on how to improve your sound, or room acoustics.
-We want you to love this thing as much as we do, and will bend over backwards to make sure you do.
+We want you to love this thing as much as we do, and will bend over backwards to help you.